Food Hygiene Awareness

 Food hygiene is not just a kitchen responsibility.
 Anyone who prepares a drink, serves a snack, assists someone at mealtimes, or works in a space where food is handled is a food handler in the eyes of the law.
 A member of staff in a garden centre café who makes a coffee is handling food.
 A care worker who pours a glass of juice or helps a resident with their meal is handling food.
 The legal obligations that apply to food business operators extend to every member of staff whose role brings them into contact with food, not just those working in a professional kitchen.

 That distinction is not always understood, and the gap between what staff think applies to them and what actually does is where food safety risk lives.
+This course closes that gap.
+It covers the 4Cs of food hygiene, personal hygiene, temperature control, safe storage, cleaning, and allergen awareness, and it is built around the real settings your team actually works in.

 Allergen awareness is covered in practical detail.
 Under Natasha’s Law (the Food Information (Amendment) (England) Regulations 2021), foods prepacked for direct sale must carry full ingredient and allergen labelling.
-The Food Standards Agency allergen guidance sets clear expectations for allergen communication across all food businesses.
 A team that cannot accurately communicate allergen information to a customer is not just failing a best practice standard.
 They are creating a risk that can be fatal.
+The course reflects the Food Safety Act 1990, Regulation (EC) No 852/2004 on the hygiene of foodstuffs as retained in UK law, the Food Safety and Hygiene (England) Regulations 2013, Natasha’s Law, and current Food Standards Agency guidance, including the Safer Food Better Business toolkit.

 Course Details

-• Certificate: CPD-accredited certificate of achievement in Food Hygiene Awareness
+• Certificate: CPD-Accredited Certificate of Achievement in Food Hygiene Awareness

 Who This Course Is For

 This course is right for any member of staff whose role involves contact with food, in any setting.
-That is a wider group than most organisations initially assume, including:

 • Care staff supporting individuals at mealtimes, preparing drinks, or assisting with snacks